CAP-focused program in Chile (History and Culture)

 "I would highly suggest going to Chile because it is a very unique cultural experience.
 There are a lot of fun things to do and places to go." - Summer 2017 Faculty-Led Program in Chile (HSS) Participant

-Students are required to enroll in 4 credit hours, but may enroll in 7 credit hours.
 Students are encouraged to consult their academic advisor regarding eligibility for courses, pre-reqs, etc. More information regarding courses can be found in the University Bulletin.
 In addition, we have listed the current CAP status for each course.
 However, students should consult DegreeWorks for the most accurate information since courses that satisfy CAP requirements may vary by year of admission or according to a student's major.
 The Degree Audit is specific to each student.
 Consult your academic advisor for details.

 HST 357: Modern Latin America